mattiaslundback/bolt-extension-autolink/README.md

 Bolt Autolink
 =======================

 Autolink extension for the [Bolt CMS](http://www.bolt.cm).
 Finds  webpages relevant to an entry or page and inserts links to these pages.
-The extension uses Google Custom Search which makes it possible to restrict the search to certain websites, i e newspapers in a certain country. these webpages.
+The extension uses Google Custom Search which makes it possible to restrict the search to certain websites, i e newspapers or blogs in a certain country.

 This extension is based on the RSSAggregator code by Sebastian Klier & Gawain Lynch and adapted by Mattias Lundbäck.